-The day has finally come that you've completed your online course!
-It took several weeks, maybe months to complete, but that's fine.
-The essential thing is that it's done, and you can finally enjoy the sunshine after many long days and nights spent glued to your computer developing, recording, and editing your course content.
+It's finally time for you to complete your online course!
+It took a few weeks, if not months, to finish, but that's fine.
+The important thing is that it's done, and you can finally enjoy the sunshine after spending many hard days and nights developing, filming, and editing your course content on your computer.

-Let’s look into some marketing strategies for selling online courses to increase your sales and enrollments.
+Let's take a look at some online course marketing tactics to see how you can boost your sales and enrollments.

 How to market an online course before it’s published